Lumi-supercomputer/LUMI-training-materials/docs/2day-next/04-Modules.md

 Sometimes you may have to clear the cache also if you get very strange answers from `module spider`.
 It looks like the non-standard way in which the HPE Cray Programming Environment does certain things in Lmod can cause inconsistencies in the cache.
-This is also one of the reasons whey we do not yet have a central cache for that software that is installed in the central stacks as we are not sure when that cache is in good shape.
+This is also one of the reasons why we do not yet have a central cache for that software that is installed in the central stacks as we are not sure when that cache is in good shape.